iksnae/cursor-session/README.md

 # Cursor Session

-A command-line tool to extract and export chat sessions from **Cursor IDE**.
+A command-line tool to extract and export chat sessions from **Cursor IDE** and **cursor-agent CLI**.
 Extract your conversation history from Cursor's Composer and chat interface, export it in multiple formats, and keep your AI-assisted coding sessions organized.

-Works with Cursor IDE's modern storage format (globalStorage) to extract conversations, code blocks, tool calls, and context from your chat sessions.
+Works with both Cursor IDE's desktop app storage (globalStorage) and cursor-agent CLI storage to extract conversations, code blocks, tool calls, and context from your chat sessions.

 ## Features